AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

        end loop;
     end Main;

 Any number of Ada tasks may be declared in any declarative region.
 A task declaration is very similar to a procedure or package declaration.
 They all start automatically when control reaches the begin.
 A block will not exit until all sequences of statements defined within that scope, including those in tasks, have been completed.

 A task type is a generalization of a task object; each object of a task type has the same behavior.
 A declared object of a task type is started within the scope where it is declared, and control does not leave that scope until the task has terminated.

 Task types can be parametrized; the parameter serves the same purpose as an argument to a constructor in Java.
-The following example creates 10 tasks, each of which displays a subset of the alphabet contained between the parameter and the 'Z' Character.
+The following example creates 10 tasks, each of which displays a subset of the alphabet contained between the parameter and the :ada:`'Z'` Character.
 As with the earlier example, since there is no synchronization among the tasks, the output may be interspersed depending on the implementation task scheduling algorithm.

 .. code-block:: ada